RandyPatterson/AOAI_Student/Challenge-02.md

 1. Open the ```.\AOAI_Workshop\Program.cs``` file

     At the heart of the Semantic Kernel framework is the **Kernel** object.
-Here is where you register the AI Models you will be working with and any Plugins you be using in your application.
+Here is where you register the AI Models you will be working with and any Plugins you will be using in your application.
 You will learn about Plugins in later challenges.
-The **Kernel** object is also where you can configure the AI Models you will be using.

     The Kernel object is being configured to use an Azure OpenAI chat model by calling the ```AddAzureOpenAIChatCompletion``` method of the Kernel Builder class.